Choosing the Best-Fit Walker for You

-A rolling walker is a common tool used to help people remain mobile and safe.
+A rolling walker is a common tool to help people remain mobile and safe.
 They can be seen in use everywhere.
 What you want is a Best-Fit Walker.
-There are many reasons for a person to need a walker in the first place.
-There could be issues with bone health like a fracture, or a hip replacement or arthritis.
-Perhaps there is a respiratory or fatigue problem.
+There are many reasons someone may need a walker in the first place.
+There could be issues with bone health, arthritis, respiratory conditions or a fatigue problem.

 Whatever the need, understand that it’s not just the type of walker that needs an appraisal.
 The user’s abilities and where it will be used must first be evaluated to determine what goals need to be met.
 That requires the help of an occupational therapist.
 Ask your doctor for a referral.